JoergFranke/ADNC/README.md

     </tbody>
 </table>

-Please find more information about the advancements and the experiemnts in
+Please find more information about the advancements and the experiments in

 - MRQA 2018 paper submission [Robust and Scalable Differentiable Neural Computer for Question Answering](https://arxiv.org/abs/1807.02658)
-- Master thesis about the [Advanced DNC for Question Answering](http://isl.anthropomatik.kit.edu/cmu-kit/downloads/Master_Franke_2018.pdf)
+- Master thesis about the [Advanced DNC for Question Answering](http://isl.anthropomatik.kit.edu/cmu-kit/downloads/Master_Franke_2018.pdf) with a detailed DNC description.

 The plot below shows the impact of the different advancements in the word error rate with the bAbI task 1.